madmti/release-kit/README.md

 # Bash release kit for Git

+This is a pure Bash release kit for Git repositories, designed to automate the process of creating releases.
+It includes a script that can be integrated into CI/CD pipelines, such as GitHub Actions.

 ## Example workflow for GitHub Actions
 Create the `.github/` folder in your repository if it doesn't exist yet.
 ```sh